Canary-Prism/discord-bridge/README.md

 some of the enums in the api implement `PartialSupport`, which means that implementations are free to only support part of, or indeed none of the values in the enum
 users should make sure to check that any given enum value of a PartialSupport enum is actually supported by any given implementation using either `PartialSupport::isSupported` or `DiscordBridge::getSupportedValues`

+### Logging

+this library uses slf4j for logging,,, mostly out of convenience because most of the other libraries use slf4j